SoftUni-Internal/interactive-content/EN/00-Defining-Classes/00-Lesson-Introduction.md

 - Constructing an object by given rules

 **5. Static Members**
-- Usage of static classes
+- Usage of static fields and methods

 [/slide]